-from the a-bandwagon-worth-jumping-on dept
+from the will-just-have-to-make-do-with-the-millions-of-records-already-acquired dept

 Last summer, automatic license plate reader manufacturer Vigilant Systems took the state of Arkansas to court over its legislative ban on the private collection of license plate data.
 It argued -- along with Digital Recognition Networks -- that the new law encroached on its First Amendment rights.

 Its argument was this: photography of public objects is protected by the First Amendment.
 A license plate is a public object and, when photographed from a public street, is no different than any random person with a camera snapping license plate photos.
 Because an individual taking a smaller set of photos would fall under these protections, an ALPR company should similarly be covered.
 A violation that does not occur in individual cases does not suddenly arise when the amount of photos "taken" (along with location data) is in the millions.

 Vigilant pursued a similar lawsuit against Utah and succeeded in gutting the state's anti-ALPR legislation.
 It was hoping to do the same here, but the state of Arkansas held firm, fighting the companies all the way up to the Eighth Circuit Court of Appeals, which has found in favor of the state.

 The lower court had granted the state its motion to dismiss, finding that the defendants were immune from litigation under the Eleventh Amendment, and more importantly, that Vigilant, et al lacked standing to pursue a claim against the state.
 DRN and Vigilant appealed.